orchestracities/anubis/README.md

   file of the default policies to create upon tenant creation.
 - `DEFAULT_WAC_CONFIG_FILE`: Specifies the path of the configuration file of the wac serialization.
+- `DATABASE_TYPE`: The database type to be used by the API.
+Valid options for now are `postgres` and `sqlite`.

+If postgres is the database being used, the following variables are available as well:

+- `POSTGRES_HOST`: The host for the postgres database.
+- `POSTGRES_USER`: The postgres user for the database.
+- `POSTGRES_PASSWORD`: The password of the postgres user.
+- `POSTGRES_DB`: The name of the postgres database.

 For customising the default policies that are created alongside a tenant, see [the configuration file](config/opa-service/default_policies.yml) that's mounted